-Julie Plec Teases Fans With Vampire Diaries Spoilers: Klaroline & More Coming!
+Julie Plec Teases Fans With ‘Vampire Diaries’ Spoilers: Klaroline & More Coming!

 — Julie Plec (@julieplec) February 20, 2017

-This news is huge and fans have no words to express their emotions!
-The two characters form one of the most beloved couples in television fiction and it would have indeed been a severe heartbreak if their love did not triumph in the end.
+This news is huge, and fans have no words to express their emotions!
+The two characters form one of the most beloved couples in television fiction, and it would have indeed been a severe heartbreak if their love did not triumph in the end.
 At first, it did not at all seem that there was even a minimal possibility that things would end well, but Julie has most certainly saved the day.
 Fans will now be able to sleep contently.

 The end of The Vampire Diaries is giving a lot to talk about.
 The reunion of Ian Somerhalder and Nina Dobrev in the last days of filming has made a lot of sound among fans.
 But this is not the only thing being discussed on social networks.
 The new rumor that reached fans is brutally mindblowing!
 In the middle of a not too positive atmosphere, which has been reflected in the lack of images of the whole cast, some people say that this last season would have a great surprise hidden for fans.
 Vampire Diaries might have signed up for introducing a very small child.
 This may be possible because of the reunion of Ian Somerhalder (Damon Salvatore) and Nina Dobrev (Elena).
 Who knows why Damon has that ring on, which is why fans have been speculating that it might be possible Elena and Damon become parents.
 However, these two couples aren’t the only ones who may have a baby.
 Other candidates include Caroline and Stefan, Bonnie and Enzo.
-Different possibilities exist and they differ for each fan, but it’s kind of wishful thinking to imagine Damon and Elena united happily and forming a family, it is certainly a nice thought and a great choice nonetheless.
+Different possibilities exist, and they differ for each fan, but it’s kind of wishful thinking to imagine Damon and Elena united happily and forming a family, it is certainly a nice thought and a great choice nonetheless.

 [Featured Image by Rick Diamond/Getty Images]